-have sacked manager Anthony Limbrick with five games of the season remaining after winning just three of their last 26 matches.
+Woking have sacked manager Anthony Limbrick with five games of the season remaining after winning just three of their last 26 matches.

 A 2-1 defeat at relegation rivals Torquay yesterday left Woking three points above the drop and the club board have now made the decision to parts ways with Limbrick.

-The 34-year-old was handed a contract until 2020 last summer to coincide with a three-year plan to reach the League.
+The 34-year-old was handed a contract until 2020 last summer to coincide with a three-year plan to reach the Football League.

-understands Karl Sharman, who was instrumental in bringing Limbrick to Woking and also played a key part in the club's player recruitment this season, left the Surrey-based side last month.
+The NLP understands Karl Sharman, who was instrumental in bringing Limbrick to Woking and also played a key part in the club’s player recruitment this season, left the Surrey-based side last month.

 Woking legend Geoff Chapple, who has been the director of football at the club for a number of years, will oversee the remaining five games.

-Meanwhile, off the pitch, The understands Woking will know within the next six weeks if their long-awaited takeover will happen or not.
+Meanwhile, off the pitch, The NLP understands Woking will know within the next six weeks if their long-awaited takeover will happen or not.

 It is our understanding a ‘yes or no’ decision on the long-awaited deal will be made in the coming weeks.